Emigration Diary: Out with the Old

 We have a recording of our five year old last Christmas singing songs by the Christmas Tree.
 He was only four then and still had a babyish look about him.
 It was only watching it this year I noticed what a strong North Dublin accent he had.
 We recorded him singing the same songs this year and the Dub is mostly gone.
 He no longer pronounces ‘right’ as ‘roitsh’.
 Now it’s ‘riyte’.
 This doesn’t upset me in the least.
 When mine talk among other children their Irish accents are still perceptible.
 I wonder for how much longer.
 I’m working on building up the courage to record myself to see if my accent is changing at all.
 I can tell it hasn’t disappeared completely because it’s commented on so often, you know, by ‘Irish’ people.

-My accent is quite the conversation starter in the restaurant where I work.
-Sometimes I feel like I should be getting commission from Bord Fáilte.
+starter in the restaurant where I work.
+Sometimes I feel like I should

 I mentioned The Gathering to a few people who expressed interest in making the trip.
 ‘Well, if you’re going to go, 2013 is the year to do it!
 The whole year is to be a celebration welcoming home Irish emigrants of all generations’.
 That’s where I ran out of steam though.
 It would be nice if I had some incentive to throw in: ‘There are discounts on all the historical sites and museums.’
 No. ‘There are deals on hire cars or bus tours if you mention the words The Gathering’ Not at all.
 ‘There are special hotel room rates if you produce a postcard invitation.’
 None of that.
 So, instead, when I was asked what the point of The Gathering is I had to answer humbly but honestly ‘Oh, I guess they’re trying to increase tourism, get people to spend money, improve the economy’ Which led to the same old conversation about negative equity, ghost estates, NAMA and run down shopping malls and with that the notion of romantic Ireland was dead and gone to me.
 Again.